 • A mid-year report

 • A $90 application fee or fee waiver

 • A completed Common Application

 • Stanford-specific essays

-First, to understand who you are as a student beyond your transcripts and test scores, Stanford will ask for letters of recommendation from two of your teachers as well as your school counselor.
-When considering who to ask, don’t focus only on the teachers who gave you the best grades, but the people who know you well and will write great, personal letters.
+First, to better understand who you are as a student beyond your transcripts and test scores, Stanford will request letters of recommendation from two of your teachers as well as your school counselor.
+When considering who to ask, don’t decide solely based on which teachers gave you the best grades, but choose the people who truly know you well and will be able to write detailed, personal letters.

 Second, in addition to your transcript and his/her letter, your school counselor will submit a few additional documents: